Personality psychology: Methods measuring inner experience

 Descriptive experience sampling (DES): Developed by psychologist Russel Hurlburt.
-This is an idiographic method that is used to help examine inner experiences.
+This is an idiographic method for examining inner experiences.
 This method relies on an introspective technique that allows an individual's inner experiences and characteristics to be described and measured.
-A beep notifies the subject to record their experience at that exact moment and 24 hours later an interview is given based on all the experiences recorded.
-DES has been used in subjects that have been diagnosed with schizophrenia and depression.
+A beep notifies the subject to record their experience at that exact moment, and 24 hours later, an interview is given based on all the experiences recorded.
+DES has been used in subjects who have been diagnosed with schizophrenia and depression.
 It has also been crucial to studying the inner experiences of those who have been diagnosed with common psychiatric diseases.

-Articulated thoughts in stimulated situations (ATSS): ATSS is a paradigm which was created as an alternative to the TA (think aloud) method.
+Articulated thoughts in stimulated situations (ATSS): ATSS is a paradigm which was created as an alternative to the TA (think-aloud) method.
 This method assumes that people have continuous internal dialogues that can be naturally attended to.
 ATSS also assesses a person's inner thoughts as they verbalize their cognitions.
-In this procedure, subjects listen to a scenario via a video or audio player and are asked to imagine that they are in that specific situation.
+In this procedure, subjects listen to a scenario via a video or audio player and are asked to imagine themselves in that specific situation.
 Later, they are asked to articulate their thoughts as they occur in reaction to the playing scenario.
-This method is useful in studying emotional experience given that the scenarios used can influence specific emotions.
+This method is useful for studying emotional experience, as the scenarios used can elicit specific emotions.
 Most importantly, the method has contributed to the study of personality.
 In a study conducted by Rayburn and Davison (2002), subjects' thoughts and empathy toward anti-gay hate crimes were evaluated.
-The researchers found that participants showed more aggressive intentions towards the offender in scenarios which mimicked hate crimes.
+The researchers found that participants showed more aggressive intentions towards the offender in scenarios that mimicked hate crimes.

 Experimental method: This method is an experimental paradigm used to study human experiences involved in the studies of sensation and perception, learning and memory, motivation, and biological psychology.
-The experimental psychologist usually deals with intact organisms although studies are often conducted with organisms modified by surgery, radiation, drug treatment, or long-standing deprivations of various kinds or with organisms that naturally present organic abnormalities or emotional disorders.
-Economists and psychologists have developed a variety of experimental methodologies to elicit and assess individual attitudes where each emotion differs for each individual.
-The results are then gathered and quantified to conclude if specific experiences have any common factors.
-This method is used to seek clarity of the experience and remove any biases to help understand the meaning behind the experience to see if it can be generalized.
-The experimental method does have some complications though.
-If researchers are manipulating a variable, it's possible this change will affect a different variable, which in turn will change the measured result (not the original manipulated condition), introducing uncertainty.
-This method, in personality research, often requires deception, so the ethics of experiments are also brought into question.
+The experimental psychologist usually deals with intact organisms.
+However, studies are often conducted with organisms modified by surgery, radiation, drug treatment, or long-standing deprivations of various kinds or with organisms that naturally present organic abnormalities or emotional disorders.
+Economists and psychologists have developed a variety of experimental methodologies to elicit and assess individual attitudes, recognizing that emotions differ from person to person.
+The results are then gathered and quantified to determine whether specific experiences share common factors.
+This method is used to clarify the experience, remove biases, and help understand its meaning and determine whether it can be generalized.
+The experimental method does have some complications, though.
+If researchers manipulate a variable, this change may affect another variable, which in turn will alter the measured result (not the original manipulated condition), introducing uncertainty.
+In personality research, this method often requires deception, so the ethics of experiments are also called into question.